-- Difficulty Level – I’d consider this recipe as a low to mid level for difficulty.
-Mixing and proving dough takes a bit of watching, but it’s relatively simple.
+Difficulty Level - I'd consider this recipe as a low to mid level for difficulty.
+Mixing and proving dough takes a bit of watching, but it's relatively simple.
 Boiling the dough in water and baking soda is what gives the pretzel bites that awesome texture.
-This is not a common process, but again fairly straight forward.
+This is a common process for pretzels and is fairly straight forward.
 These pretzels are finished off in the oven on a parchment-lined baking sheet—nothing unusual there.

 7 Simple Ingredients for the Best Soft Pretzels